rebelsky/csc207c/_labs/intro-classes.md

 Submitting your work
 --------------------

+a.
+Update the `README.md` file to indicate how far you got.
+You may also add some comments and questions.

-Please upload your updated and new `.java` files to GradeScope.
+b.
+Commit your changes and push to your repo.

+c.
+Upload your repo to Gradescope.

+d.
+Make sure to provide your partner with the URL of your repo.

 For those with extra time
 -------------------------

 ### Extra 1: Simplifying fractions

-Update the fraction class so that we simplify each fraction when we create it.
+Update the `BigFraction` class so that we simplify each fraction when we create it.
 In case you've forgotten, the simplified version of a fraction has a numerator and denominator with a greatest common divisor of 1; you can create the simplified version by finding the gcd and dividing both numerator and denominator by that gcd.

 ### Extra 2: Further enhancing counters